 A few of the main features include significant memory usage reductions, WorldEdit-CLI, running WorldEdit from the console and command blocks, watchdog ticking, translations, and more!

-After the release of WorldEdit 7, we focused on different ways we could maximise the performance of the new WorldEdit architecture.
+After the release of WorldEdit 7, we focused on different ways to maximise the performance of the new WorldEdit architecture.
 This work paid off, significantly decreasing memory usage across almost all WorldEdit operations.
-We also sped up expression parsing, for commands such as
+We also sped up expression parsing for commands such as

 //gen. On top of this, the Bukkit-section of the API now performs better when converting between Bukkit and WorldEdit types.

 WorldEdit-CLI is a command-line application that allows you to use WorldEdit operations on schematics, and worlds in the future, without launching a Minecraft server.
 It is also usable as an API to create an application or service that uses WorldEdit.
 An example that we've made is WorldEdit Golf, a competition game site where you can compete to turn one schematic into another with as few commands as possible.